-- Possess the technical skills required of entry level employees in their career areas. - Demonstrate knowledge of health care delivery system and medical terminology. - Demonstrate the professional/ethical behaviors of punctuality, regular attendance, respect for supervisors and co-workers, and self-directed task completion. - Prepare students to pass the NCCT Certification Exam and enter the job market or continue their studies in related Allied Health programs.
+- Possess the technical skills required of entry level employees in their career areas. - Demonstrate knowledge of health care delivery system and medical terminology. - Demonstrate the professional/ethical behaviors of punctuality, regular attendance, respect for supervisors and co-workers, and self-directed task completion. - Attain the knowledge and skills necessary to pass the NCCT Certification Exam and enter the job market or continue their studies in related Allied Health programs.